quantumprotocolzoo/protocols/QuantumToken/QuantumToken.md

+# Outline
 In this directory you will find the files implementing the Quantum Token protocol:
 - https://wiki.veriqloud.fr/index.php?title=Quantum_Token for an operational description
 - Experimental investigation of practical unforgeable quantum money https://arxiv.org/pdf/1705.01428.pdf for more details.

 The protocol has 3 players: Bank (Alice), Client (Eve) and Merchant (Bob)

+# Preparing and distributing the money
 In the QuantumTokenBank.py code:

 1) Bank(Alice) prepares the money.
 For this: